Table of Contents

 6. Socialize with people in healthy relationships

-Have you ever found yourself thinking is it alright to have fear of commitment?
-Or so what if I’m scared of commitment?
-If you’ve had bad relationship experiences in the past, you may think that being alone is not half as bad as being in a messy relationship.
+Have you ever found yourself thinking: Is it all right to have fear of commitment?
+Or, so what if I’m scared of commitment?
+If you’ve had bad relationship experiences in the past or been in/witnessed abusive relationships, you may think that being alone is not half as bad as being with someone who can trample all over your heart.

 7. Talk about your fear of commitment

-Let’s say you’re in a relationship where you feel that you love her but are scared to commit.
-Or you enjoy being with him but don’t know if he’s the best choice for you.
-Perhaps, your friends or family have been giving your grief about a string of broken relationships.
+Let’s say you’re in a relationship but despite being in love with your partner, you feel scared to commit.
+Or you enjoy being with them but don’t know if they’re the best choice for you.
+Perhaps, your friends or family have been giving you grief about a string of broken relationships.

 FAQs

-You could be a number of reasons for which you have a fear of commitment.
-Past relationships not working out, toxic childhood, or the inability to focus on the fact that you have finally found “the one” could lead to fear of commitment.
+There could be a number of reasons behind a fear of commitment.
+Past relationships not working out, toxic childhood, or fear of ending up with the wrong partner are some of the common triggers for gamophobia.

-You could be liking someone, you might be in love with them even but when the relationship starts moving from casual dating to something more serious, you start feeling trapped.
-You have no space for a partner in your life and you feel if you commit you will hand over the reins of your life to someone else.
-If you feel this way you are scared of commitment.
+You might like someone, you might even be in love with them, but when the relationship starts moving from casual dating to something more serious, you start feeling trapped.
+You have no space for a partner in your life and you feel if you commit, you will hand over the reins of your life to someone else.
+If you feel this way, you are scared of commitment.

 The first thing you should do is delve into the root of your commitment issues.
 Look into why you feel this way.
 Then try to face your fears and slowly make space for a partner in your life.
-If not living together try to spend a night or two with them t build a bond.
-Socialise more often, be around people who are in healthy relationships and talk about your fears with a counsellor.
+If not living together, try to spend a night or two with them to build a bond.
+Socialize more often, be around people who are in healthy relationships, and talk about your fears with a counselor.